danielkunin/Deeplearning-Visualizations/article/optimization.md

 It is common to start with a large learning rate — say, between 0.1 and 1 — and decay it during training.
 Choosing the right decay (how often? by how much?) is non-trivial.
 An excessively aggressive decay schedule slows progress toward the optimum, while a slow-paced decay schedule leads to chaotic updates with small improvements.

-In fact, nobody knows the right decay schedule.
+In fact, finding the "best decay schedule" is non trivial.
 However, adaptive learning-rate algorithms such as Momentum Adam and RMSprop help adjust the learning rate during the optimization process.
 We’ll explain those algorithms below.

 ### Batch size